 So a character is a continuous UIR of $N$.

-The {\it dual } or {\it Pontrjagin dual group} of $N$, denoted by $\hat N$, is the set of all characters of $N$. $\hat N$ is a group with group law the pointwise multiplication.
-Moreover $\hat N$ is also a locally compact\footnote{In the compact-open topology.}, abelian group and $\hat{\hat N}$ is naturally isomorphic to $N$.
+The {\it dual } or {\it Pontryagin dual group} of $N$, denoted by $\widehat N$, is the set of all characters of $N$.
+It is a group, with group law the pointwise multiplication.
+Moreover $\widehat N$ is also a locally compact (in the compact-open topology), abelian group and $\widehat{\widehat N}$ is naturally isomorphic to $N$.

 \end{definition}